sgamboa01/SimpleTodo/README.md

 ## Notes
 There were a few challenges that I faced while working on this project.
 The first was that I needed to update my version of Android studio since the version I was orignially using was causing issues with my files.
-The udated verion then lead to other minor issues.
+The udated verion then led to other minor issues.
-I kept getting a "Private interface methods are only supported starting with Android N" error message when running my app.
+I kept getting a "Private interface methods are only supported starting with Android N" error message when attempting to run my app.
 I fixed this issue by adding compile options in my build.gradle.

 ## License